5107 Director, Web and New Media

 Experience: At least three years of technology project management experience or three years of experience developing web sites that addressed issues of security, design, architecture, integration, and accessibility is required.
 Experience at an institution of higher education is preferred.

-Skills: Must be able to effectively communicate and collaborate with diverse constituencies with varying levels of technical knowledge.
+Skills: The ability to effectively communicate and collaborate with diverse constituencies with varying levels of technical knowledge is required.
 Effective interpersonal, organizational and team building skills are required.
-Strong oral and written communication skills are required.
+Strong verbal and written communication skills are required.
 Strong and current technical skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 An understanding of accessibility issues related to disabled users is preferred.

 2. Ensures fiscal responsibility and accountability through coordination and preparation of the annual budget, authorizing the expenditure of Web and New Media funds, and maintaining overall budget control.